Violet-VE/Image2Base64_PyQt5/README.en.md

 - For Macdown embedded pictures.
 - You can open the picture or paste the picture with ctrl + v
+- Width greater than 320 pixels will zoom the picture

 **Todo**: Drag and drop pictures